hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	half right and left.

-4. First couple advance twice, leaving the lady at left of the opposite gentleman, and first gentleman retires.
+4. First couple advance twice, leaving the lady at left of the opposite gentleman, and first gentleman retires,

-	Hands three round,
+	hands three round,

-	first gentleman advances twice and retires.
+	first gentleman advances twice and retires,

-	Three advance twice and set,
+	three advance twice and set,

-	Hands four half round,
+	hands four half round,

 	half right and left.

-5. All change sides and back again.
+5. All change sides and back again,

-	First lady and opposite gentleman advance and retire,
+	first lady and opposite gentleman advance and retire,

 	chassez right and left,